 Line Drawing: a guide for Art students.
-One of our initial comprehensive teaching resources, this article is linked to by many high school Art departments.
-It has been shared over 90,000 times on Pinterest.
+One of our first comprehensive teaching resources, this article is referenced by many high school Art departments.

 One point perspective drawing: The ultimate guide.
 This article is packed with free printable teaching resources and is used by many high school Art departments.
 It is only a few months old, but is already third most visited article on our website.

 150+ Art careers – the ultimate list.
 Illustrating the wide range of art-related occupations that are available, this article contains a careers poster and quotes from people in different creative industries.

 50+ Still life drawing ideas.
 This article provides drawing ideas for teachers and students and is packed with student and artist examples.

 How to make an art portfolio for college or university.
 One of the longest articles on this website, at 9,000 words, this guide is packed with advice from leading art and design schools around the world.

 50+ awesome Art competitions for high school students.
 This is a new but very popular article!

 If you are new to this website, you may wish to start with the articles below: